French Road Types

 Autoroutes are recognised by the prefix letter “A” followed by a number so for example: Axx

-Autoroutes are sometimes free but the majority are toll roads and they are the best way to travel quickly across large areas of France.
+There are some Autoroutes which are free however the majority are toll roads and they are the best way to travel quickly across large areas of France.

 Autoroute signs are blue in colour with white lettering.
 The road number is usually at the top and consists of a white A and number on a red background.